seananderson/metafolio/inst/ms/ms.md

 central focus of ecology and of increasing importance given the rate and magnitude of biodiversity loss and environmental change.
 Here, we ask how a financial-portfolio approach can inform conservation priorities for metapopulations in a changing world.
-We develop a salmonid metapopulation simulation where population-specific productivity is driven by spatially-distributed thermal tolerance and patterns of short- and long-term environmental change.
-We then implement spatial conservation scenarios that control population carrying capacities and evaluate the salmonid portfolios as a portfolio manager might --- along axes of risk and return.
+We develop a salmon metapopulation simulation where population-specific productivity is driven by spatially-distributed thermal tolerance and patterns of short- and long-term environmental change.
+We then implement spatial conservation scenarios that control population carrying capacities and evaluate the salmon portfolios as a portfolio manager might --- along axes of risk and return.
 We show that conserving response diversity minimizes risk given environmental stochasticity and ensures persistence given long-term environmental change.
 Furthermore,